Trials of a soon-to-be-hyper-focused

-The hairs in a nose work non-stop, filtering all that air.
+The hairs in a nose work non-stop, all that filtering.
 How often are the hairs replaced, she wondered.
 Is mucus a sign of over-production?
 How many hairs are there?
-Should we be able to hear the wind in the nose, like a breeze on pine needles?
+Does a chipmunk hear the wind in their nose, like a breeze on pine needles?

 Just let it go.
 No need to google nasal filtration systems right now…

 She danced with her breath, aware suddenly of the thump of her heart.
-Her back tensed at the crest of the breath, almost resisting the exhale.
-Her chest pressed down forcing the air out.
+Her back tensed at the crest of the breath, pausing the exhale.
+Her chest pressed down, forcing air out.
 The heart is so much easier to follow than the breath.
 Why don’t we get the advice to listen to the beat of the heart — because the breath demands a longer attention span?

 Ok.
 You.
-No more of that!
 Now…just flush out anything remotely unbecoming.

-She sank slightly into the chair.
+She sank slightly.
 Her eyes flickered.
 She gazed at the back wall of her mind.
 For a flash, her conscious and unconscious snuggled together, enjoying cerebral adventures of a hallucinatory kind.
 Duality, be gone!
-Bring those two sides of yourself, the leftie and rightie, the angel and her nasty, bad-ass, evil twin.
-Let’s get single-minded for once, for the thrill of it.
+Bring those two sides of yourself, the Angel and her nasty, bad-ass, Evil twin.
+Let’s get single-minded for a fraction of a second, for the thrill of it.

 With that, she gave birth to an exhale coming from so deep within, her tailbone swung.
 Her vertebra sang!
 Her chakras spun.

-She felt her cheeks flush; her essence shining like a filament.
-She felt irrepressible!
+She felt her cheeks flush; her essence shining like a filament!